Second in an occasional series on how Harvard researchers are tackling the problematic issues of aging.

 Of the original Harvard cohort recruited as part of the Grant Study, only 19 are still alive, all in their mid-90s.
 Among the original recruits were eventual President John F. Kennedy and longtime Washington Post editor Ben Bradlee.
 (Women weren’t in the original study because the College was still all male.)

 In addition, scientists eventually expanded their research to include the men’s offspring, who now number 1,300 and are in their 50s and 60s, to find out how early-life experiences affect health and aging over time.
-Some participants went on to become successful businessmen, doctors, lawyers, while others ended up as schizophrenics or alcoholics, but not on inevitable tracks.
+Some participants went on to become successful businessmen, doctors, lawyers, and others ended up as schizophrenics or alcoholics, but not on inevitable tracks.

 During the intervening decades, the control groups have expanded.
 In the 1970s, 456 Boston inner-city residents were enlisted as part of the Glueck Study, and 40 of them are still alive.
 More than a decade ago, researchers began including wives in the Grant and Glueck studies.